 Guillam sat in front of the fire, carefully warming his hands.

 He spoke with a slow, measured tone.
 ‘The defences of the Chateau have a weakness.
 The upper chateau is impregnable and the guards are barracked alongside the northern gate up there.
 However, your apartments, Eleanor, are not considered part of the defensible area.
 The southern gate, below your apartments, is manned to police your visitors rather than to provide any serious defence.
-I have learned that in any serious attack the guards have been trained to withdraw immediately via the circular staircase to the courtyard outside your apartments and only to defend that long enough to evacuate Ximene and yourself to the upper chateau, leaving your apartments to the attackers.’
+I have learned that in any serious attack the guards have been trained to withdraw immediately via the circular staircase to the courtyard outside your apartments.
+They are instructed only to defend the courtyard long enough to evacuate Ximene and yourself to the upper chateau, leaving your apartments to the attackers.’

 Eleanor screwed up her nose.
 ‘How would that help?’